 The process for issuing a report of complaint or accusation of misconduct from a USABA employee, contractual staff member, coach, guide, pilot and referee who have direct supervision over athletes will be to report such to the USABA Executive Director or USABA Assistant Executive Director, and when applicable, to local law enforcement authorities.
 No direct fees or other cost is involved in making a report.
 Contact your local authorities if you have a reasonable suspicion that child sexual abuse or neglect has occurred.
 All reports of child abuse or sexual assault of a minor must also be reported to local authorities.
 Reports of abuse not involving a minor may also be reported to local authorities.
 Reports to USABA may be anonymous; however to assist in investigation, they will be encouraged to be made with the identity of the accuser or reporter being identified.
 This process will be included in the training and education described above.
 USABA will establish and ensure a reporting process for complaints issued and the findings.
 If a report is associated with USABA’s role as a USOC Multi-Sport Organization or with USABA’s role as a USOC High Performance Management Organization for goalball, reports shall be made to the USOC and any applicable legal agencies as appropriate.

 a.
-USABA’s Grievance, Complaint and Appeal Procedures as referenced in the previous section, are materially free of bias and conflicts of interest, to address allegations of misconduct following the report of complaint of misconduct which were adjudicated under a criminal background check.
+USABA’s Grievance, Complaint and Appeal Procedures are materially free of bias and conflicts of interest, to address allegations of misconduct following the report of complaint of misconduct which were adjudicated under a criminal background check.

 b.
 In cases where the Ted Stevens Act applies, USABA will comply with the Act’s requirements.